Practice Until You Can’t Fail!! | Sales Call Structures That Get Great Results

 Heaps and heaps of relevant information.

-You need the prospect to open up quickly and with minimum defenses.
+You need the prospect to open up quickly and with minimum defences.

 Here’s how you do this, ask him about such things as…